Woodstock: Festival

-Max Yasgur owned the site of the event, and he spoke of how nearly half a million people spent the three days with music and peace on their minds.
-He stated, "If we join them, we can turn those adversities that are the problems of America today into a hope for a brighter and more peaceful future."
+Max Yasgur, who owned the site, spoke of how nearly half a million people had spent the three days with music and peace on their minds.
+He stated, "If we join them, we can turn those adversities that are the problems of America today into a hope for a brighter and more peaceful future".

 Sound

 Sound for the concert was engineered by sound engineer Bill Hanley.
-"It worked very well," he says of the event.
+"It worked very well", he said of the event.
 "I built special speaker columns on the hills and had 16 loudspeaker arrays in a square platform going up to the hill on 70 foot towers.
 We set it up for 150,000 to 200,000 people.
 Of course, 500,000 showed up."
 ALTEC designed marine plywood cabinets that weighed half a ton apiece and stood 6 ft tall, almost 4 ft deep, and 3 ft wide.
 Each of these enclosures carried four 15 in JBL D140 loudspeakers.
 The tweeters consisted of 4×2-Cell & 2×10-Cell Altec Horns.
 Behind the stage were three transformers providing 2,000 amperes of current to power the amplification setup.
 For many years this system was collectively referred to as the Woodstock Bins.
-The live performances were captured on two 8-track Scully recorders in a tractor trailer back stage by Edwin Kramer and Lee Osbourne on 1-inch Scotch recording tape at 15 ips, then mixed at the Record Plant studio in New York.
+The live performances were captured on two 8-track Scully recorders in a tractor trailer backstage by Eddie Kramer and Lee Osbourne on 1-inch Scotch recording tape at 15 ips (0.38 m/s) then mixed at the Record Plant studio in New York.

 Lighting

 Lighting for the concert was engineered by lighting designer and technical director E.H.
 Beresford "Chip" Monck.
 Monck was hired to plan and build the staging and lighting, ten weeks of work for which he was paid $7,000 (equivalent to $ today).
 Much of his plan had to be scrapped when the promoters were not allowed to use the original location in Wallkill, New York.
 The stage roof that was constructed in the shorter time available was not able to support the lighting that had been rented, which wound up sitting unused underneath the stage.
 The only light on the stage was from spotlights.

-Monck used twelve 1300 Watt Super Trouper-follow spots rigged on four towers around the stage.
+Monck used twelve 1300 Watt Super Trouper follow spots rigged on four towers around the stage.
 The follow spots weighed 600 lb each and were operated by spotlight operators who had to climb up on the top of the 60 ft lighting towers.

 Monck also was drafted just before the concert started as the master of ceremonies when Michael Lang noticed he had forgotten to hire one.
 He can be heard and seen in recordings of Woodstock making the stage announcements, including requests to "stay off the towers" and the warning about the "brown acid".